 A rotating knob form input with scaling, ticks, units and formatted output display.

-Import and register the <rotary-input>
+Import and register the <rotary-input> custom element, upgrading any

 instances already in the DOM:

-import RotaryInput from 'literal/documentation/templates/rotary-input.js';
+import RotaryInput from '../../literal/documentation/templates/rotary-input.js';

-You can now author rotating knobs in forms:
+You can now author rotating knob inputs:

 <rotary-input name="pan" min="-1" max="1" ticks="-1 -0.8 -0.6 -0.4 -0.2 0 0.2 0.4 0.6 0.8 1">Pan</rotary-input>

-<rotary-input name="gain" min="0" max="2" ticks="-∞dB -48dB -42dB -36dB -30dB -24dB -18dB -12dB -6dB 0dB 6dB" scale="log-48dB" display="dB" value="-6dB">Volume</rotary-input>
+<rotary-input name="gain" min="0" max="2" ticks="-∞dB -48dB -42dB -36dB -30dB -24dB -18dB -12dB -6dB 0dB 6dB" law="log-48dB" display="dB" value="-6dB">Volume</rotary-input>

-<rotary-input name="frequency" min="20" max="20000" ticks="20Hz 30Hz 50Hz 100Hz 200Hz 300Hz 500Hz 1kHz 2kHz 3kHz 5kHz 10kHz 20kHz" scale="log" display="Hz" value="1000">Frequency</rotary-input>
+<rotary-input name="frequency" min="20" max="20000" ticks="20Hz 30Hz 50Hz 100Hz 200Hz 300Hz 500Hz 1kHz 2kHz 3kHz 5kHz 10kHz 20kHz" law="log" display="Hz" value="1000">Frequency</rotary-input>

 min ="0"